0BananaBig0/configuration_file/project_test/CPP.md

 1. Overwriting is **not a formal term in C++**.
 However, it is sometimes colloquially used to describe a situation where **a function or variable in a derived class replaces or redefines a function or variable from a base class**.
 This serves as a general description rather than a specific C++ concept.
-Additionally, the term "overwriting" typically refers to **the process of replacing an existing value in memory**.
+Additionally, the term "overwriting" typically refers to the process of **replacing an existing value in memory**, which includes assigning a new value to an existing variable to replace the old value and writing data to unintended memory locations, often resulting in undefined behavior or memory corruption.
 This can occur in various contexts, such as variables, function definitions, or data structures.

 ##### Example